nguyenluhoangsang01/GetIPAddress-server/README.md

 GMAIL_TO=your-email@gmail.com
 ```

-> ⚠️ Use [App Passwords](https://support.google.com/accounts/answer/185833) with Gmail — not your actual password!
+> ⚠️ Use [App Passwords](https://support.google.com/accounts/answer/185833) with Gmail if you have 2FA enabled.

-### 4. Run the server
+### 4. Start the server

 ```bash
 npm start